Frequently Asked Questions

 Can I jump a round parachute?

 Yes.
 We see a handful of round parachutes every year and the crowd loves them.
 Since all intentional water landings are required to have a cutaway system, please make sure your round parachute can be quickly released from the harness in case you land in/near fast moving water or rapids.
 Since there are Class III rapids near the landing area and round canopies can't penetrate high winds very well, having a cutaway system is essential.
 Plus, we've had a few rounds land near the rapids in the past.
+Make sure you notify our exit staff of your round jump so we can have boats ready to pick you up.

 Are helmets required?